LJDJGC/Learning-log/README.md

 ## 2025/12/01 Night

 📚 Learning Log: Advanced Selectors in CSSProject/Course Title: Intermediate HTML and CSS Course - CSS DinerDate: December 1, 2025Topic Covered: Advanced CSS SelectorsOverview & GoalThis session focused on practicing advanced CSS selectors by working through the levels of CSS Diner.
 The primary goal was to gain a deeper understanding and practical application of various selector types, including:Attribute selectors (e.g., $[attr], $[attr=value], $[attr^=value] )Pseudo-classes (e.g., $:nth-child(), $:only-of-type, $:not() )Combinators (e.g., General Sibling Combinator $`\sim`$, Adjacent Sibling Combinator $`+`$ )Key Takeaways & ChallengesStruggles with Retention: I found it challenging to retain the specific syntax and behavior of all the advanced selectors.
 While I could solve the puzzles with the help of references, the knowledge is not yet solidified in my long-term memory.Example of a challenging concept: Distinguishing between $`:nth-child()`$ and $`:nth-of-type()`$.Need for Active Recall: I recognize that passive learning isn't sufficient for these complex rules.
 Active recall is essential for true retention and fluency.The Scope of Programming: I'm struggling with how to apply effective active recall techniques to the vast and ever-expanding scope of programming knowledge.
 The sheer volume of concepts makes focused review difficult.Next Steps for RetentionFocused Review: Create flashcards (or use a similar spaced repetition system) specifically for the selectors covered in CSS Diner to enforce active recall.Implementation: Immediately apply these selectors in a small, practical personal project to move the knowledge from theory to application.

+## 2025/12/02 Morning
+📖 Learning Log: Advanced Selectors
+Course & Topic
+Course: Intermediate HTML and CSS Course

+Platform: CSS Diner

+Topic: Advanced Selectors

+Progress & Current Challenge
+I've been working through the CSS Diner exercises, focusing on Advanced Selectors.

+My current challenge is with Attribute Selectors.

+The Goal: To select all elements that possess a specific attribute.

+An attribute is written inside the element's start tag (e.g., <span attribute="value">).
+Attributes don't always need to have a value; they can also be blank.

+Attribute Selector Syntax
+[attribute]

+Examples
+a[href] selects all <a> elements that have an href="anything" attribute.

+[type] selects all elements that have a type="anything" attribute.

+I'm currently struggling to grasp the nuances and proper application of this type of selector in the exercises.